-- (1) The Redemption Amount per Note cannot exceed the Max Return. - The hypothetical Starting Value of 100 used in these examples has been chosen for illustrative purposes only and does not represent a likely Starting Value of any Underlying. - This is the hypothetical Threshold Value of the Least Performing Underlying.
+- (1) The Redemption Amount per Note cannot exceed the Max Return. - The hypothetical Starting Value of 100 used in these examples has been chosen for illustrative purposes only.
+The actual Starting Value of each Underlying is set forth on page PS-2 above. - This is the hypothetical Threshold Value of the Least Performing Underlying.